Winter tyres and snow socks

 Article 2 of 2

 Snow socks are a useful alternative to winter tyres.
-Here we explain how they work and how to use them, and also reveal the best we’ve tested.
+Here we explain how snow socks work and how to use them, and also reveal the best we’ve tested.

 Why buy snow socks for your car?

-A user-friendly substitute for snow chains, snow socks vary in price, but are typically available from around £30-£60 per pair – or around a quarter of the cost of a pair of winter tyres.
+Snow socks are a user-friendly substitute for snow chains and vary in price, but are typically available from around £30-£60 per pair – or around a quarter of the cost of a pair of winter tyres.

-To see the cars that excelled in the Which? test lab check out our Best Buys.
+To see the cars that excelled in the Which? test lab, check out our top cars for 2018.

 How do you fit snow socks?